keeganmjgreen/3D-Printed-Sensors-Development-Platform/Preparing-Electrical-Contacts.md

    <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Wire-Placement.png" style="zoom: 50%;" /> \
    ​

-5. Apply a small amount of silver paint to each wire as per section **Using Conductive Paint**.
+5. Apply a small amount of conductive paint to each wire as per section **Using Conductive Paint**.

    <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/ANSI_Notice_Header_-_1998.svg" alt="Notice" style="zoom:25%;" />

    *Note:* Ensure that you are familiar and comfortable with the use of conductive paints.
-Applying too much can cause the liquid paint to spread out and connect to another another electrical contact.
+Applying too much can cause the paint to spread out and connect to another another electrical contact.
 This will short circuit the sensor, causing it to become non-functional. \
    ​

    <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Finished-Cantilever.jpg" style="zoom:67%;" /> \
    ​

-6. Let the silver paint dry at room temperature for 12 hours or as per instructions provided by the silver paint manufacturer.
+6. Let the conductive paint dry at room temperature for 12 hours or as per instructions provided by the conductive paint manufacturer.